Finding the right skate size

 Still have more questions about how to size roller skates?
 Call us at (888) 987-5283, chat with us, or email us at firstname.lastname@example.org and we would be happy to help!

 Measuring your foot

 To obtain the most accurate measurement of your foot, please make sure to wear the socks you will normally wear to roller skate in, because this can change the measurement.
-Then stand with the back of your heel against a wall on a piece of paper, with one of the ends of the paper against the wall.
+Stand with the back of your heel against a wall on a piece of paper, with one of the ends of the paper against the wall.
 Mark the end of the tip of your longest toe on the paper.
-Measure with a ruler the distance.
-Use this measurement with the brand specific chart below.
+Measure the distance between the 2 marks using a ruler.
+Use this measurement to find the right size skate using the brand specific chart below.

 Brand Specific Skate Sizing Charts

 - VNLA Jr Sizing Chart